IntuitiveWebSolutions/VimConf/README.md

 > ln -s ~/VimConf/.gvimrc ~/.gvimrc

-That way, any time you want to update to the latest versions of the VimConf, you can just "git pull" inside the VimConf folder.
+That way, any time you want to update to the latest versions of the VimConf, you can just **git pull** inside the VimConf folder.

 > cd ~/VimConf/